cmabdullah/Recursion/README.md

 ## Problem 1:

-You will be given an array of integers, write a recursive solution to print it in reverse order. <br />
+Write a recursive function that prints all the elements of an array of integers in reverse order. ([RecursionPracticeQuestions-UG1, problem 2](https://researchweb.iiit.ac.in/~syed.akhtar/teaching/cpro16/lab8/problem_statements/RecursionPracticeQuestions-UG1.pdf)) <br />

 Input: <br />